salahbdg/VV-ESIR-TP3/exercises/assertions.md

   - Fail can be used too in the context of testing external APIs
-For example in the code below,we simulate the response of a failing API response (500) with the private method callExternalAoi(), then fail is triggered once to stop the code in the point of failure, here when when response status code is different than 200.
+For example in the code below,we simulate the response of a failing API response (500) with the private method callExternalAoi(), then fail is triggered once to stop the code in the point of failure, here when response status code is different than 200.

 ```java
 import static org.junit.jupiter.api.Assertions.fail;